Honda Fit (second generation)

-The second generation Honda Fit is a subcompact car or supermini manufactured by Honda from 2007 to 2014.
+The second generation Honda Fit is a subcompact car or supermini manufactured by Honda from 2007 until 2014.
 It debuted on 17 October 2007 at the 40th Tokyo Motor Show.

 Overview

 The vehicle offered a longer wheelbase than its predecessor and is wider and longer overall.
 Overall height is unchanged, while interior height increased by 0.3 in.
 Multi-mode seating and cargo configurations were retained (US models were no longer capable of Refresh/Relax Mode until the following gen), with redesigned headrests enabling more convenient folding of the rear seats.
 The cabin featured greater interior volume, and boot capacity decreased from 21.3 to 20.6 cuft.
 At its introduction in 2007, it won the Car of the Year Japan Award for the second time.

 Two engines were offered in the second-generation Fit.
 A 1.3-litre i-VTEC produces 100 PS at 6,000 rpm and 127 Nm at 4,800 rpm.
 This engine was offered in both European and Asian markets.
 A 1.5-litre i-VTEC engine was also offered and produces a maximum output of 120 PS at 6,600 rpm and 145 Nm at 4,800 rpm.
 This was the only engine available in the American market, in addition to being available in several Asian markets including Japan and Malaysia.
 A five-speed manual, five-speed automatic (4WD only) and CVT transmission were available.

 The chassis was re-engineered, with structural rigidity increased by 164 percent over the first-generation Fit.

 The second-generation Fit was claimed to feature improved ride and handling.